Double Categories of Relations: Characterizing Relations: Conditions for Oplax/Lax Adjunction

-gives the required laxity cell $\gamma\colon Tp\odot Tq\Rightarrow T(p\otimes q)$.
-This arrow exists by orthogonality of the factorization system on $\D_0$.
-The naturality and associativity conditions for a lax functor follow by the uniqueness of image factorizations, the fact that tabulators are jointly inclusions, and the fact that $\mathcal E$ is pullback-stable.
-Unit comparison cells are induced again from the universal property of tabulators; given an object
+which exists by orthogonality of the factorization system on the regular category $\D_0$, gives the required laxity cell $\gamma\colon Tp\otimes Tq\Rightarrow T(p\otimes q)$.
+The naturality and associativity conditions for a lax functor follow by the uniqueness of image factorizations, the fact that tabulators are jointly inclusions, and the fact that regular epis are pullback-stable.
+Unit comparison cells are induced again from the universal property of tabulators; given an object $A$ the induced morphism